What is Foundation Piling?

 Is piling foundation good/useful?

 Yes, a piling foundation can be incredibly useful in many construction scenarios.
 It's especially beneficial when the top layers of soil are weak or loose, as the piles can be driven to reach deeper, more stable layers.
 Piling foundations also allow for the construction of structures on sites with high groundwater levels and are effective for supporting structures with heavy loads.
-However, the usefulness of a piling foundation is dependent on the specific needs and conditions of each construction project.

 What is the difference between a foundation piling and a pier?